 Another study was used to assess the safety and efficacy of surgery to treat 14 HFM patients.
 The study revealed surgery provided a “significant improvement” to correct facial asymmetry in these patients.

 Researchers continue to evaluate different HFM treatment options.
 For adults who experience HFM symptoms and require immediate treatment, Dr. Azizzadeh can provide assistance.

 Dr. Azizzadeh conducts an evaluation to determine the optimal treatment for an HFM patient.
 In HFM cases, Dr. Azizzadeh uses surgical procedures to treat the jaw and ear areas.
 When children have surgery, the bone and soft tissue can be corrected to restructure the face in a more symmetrical way.
-Lengthening the jaw with a bone graft and ear reconstruction are a couple of common treatment options.
+Lengthening the jaw with a bone graft and ear reconstruction are common HFM treatment options.

 A Closer Look at Hemifacial Microsomia Surgery